 - Blondine and I share a small space in the front of the office that I call the “Le Coin de Communication” (Communication’s Corner).
 She was here for most of my first day on Monday, and then on Tuesday we worked together for most of the day.
 Monday night was especially important because she came over to my place to work on things that we hadn’t gotten a chance to do at the office.
 I convinced her that Squarespace would be a good option to move Cam-Eco’s website to because it will be more easy to update after I am gone.

 - My first project here will therefore be to move the website from WordPress to Squarespace, but I want to make sure that Blondine is here when I start that process so I can tell her how things are going as I do them just to make sure she is in agreement with what I am doing.

 - After I move the website to Squarespace by digging into the DNS and making a couple phone calls, I will work on their Search Engine Optimization (SEO).
-This should be easier than moving the website over because I primarily must find out what words are most commonly searched for, and I can use those for meta-tags and within important descriptions on Cam-Ecol’s website.
+This should be easier than moving the website over because I must find out what words are most commonly searched for, and I can use those for meta-tags and within important descriptions on Cam-Eco’s website.
 Then, I will move onto the most fun and easy part: social media page creation and teaching people how to use the social media pages, update them, and what content is best to post.
-The very final pieces of work that I will do here throughout my six month period is look into which government funding programs would be most beneficial and appropriate for Cam-Ecol to apply for, and maybe put together some sort of rough grant application for a project if they think it is appropriate.
+The final work that I will do here throughout my six month placement is look into which government funding programs would be most beneficial and appropriate for Cam-Eco to apply for, and maybe put together some sort of rough grant application for a project if they think it is appropriate.